MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

     1. Select **Control file download (with inspection)** if you want to monitor user activities.
 You can take additional actions like block or protect downloads for users.
     1. Select **Block activities** to block specific activities, which you can select using the **Activity type** filter.
 All activities from selected apps  will be monitored (and reported in the Activity log).
 The specific activities you select will be blocked if you select the **Block** action.
 The specific activities you selected will raise alerts if you select the **Test** action and have alerts turned on.

 1. Under **Activity source** in the **Activities matching all of the following** section, select additional activity filters to apply to the policy.
-These filters can include the following options:
+These filters can include the following options for **Activity type**:

     * **Device tags**: Use this filter to identify unmanaged devices.